groupdocs-metadata/GroupDocs.Metadata-Products/content/metadata/java/add/msg.en.md

     enable: true
     title: "Steps for adding Metadata to MSG in Java"
     content: |
-      [GroupDocs.Metadata for Java](/metadata/java/) makes it easy for Java developers to add metadata details to MSG files from within their applications by implementing a few easy steps.
+      [GroupDocs.Metadata](/metadata/java/) makes it easy for Java developers to add metadata details to MSG files from within their applications by implementing a few easy steps.

       1. Load MSG with an instance of Metadata class.
       2. Use Metadata.AddProperties method to add the properties.